d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 Just as with differentiation, there are a number of rules which make the computation of integrals more tractable.
 In fact, every rule of differential calculus (like the product rule, sum rule, and chain rule) has a corresponding rule for integral calculus (integration by parts, linearity of integration, and the change of variables formula respectively).
 In this section, we will dive into what is arguably the most important from the list: the change of variables formula.

-First, suppose we have a function which is itself an integral:
+First, suppose that we have a function which is itself an integral:

 $$
 F(x) = \int_0^x f(y) \; dy.
 $$

-Let us suppose we want to know how this function looks when we compose it with another, and consider $F(u(x))$.
+Let us suppose that we want to know how this function looks when we compose it with another, and consider $F(u(x))$.
 By the chain rule, we know

 Consider the chain rule for differentiation.
 This states that